biocatiit/musclex/docs/AppSuite/ProjectionTraces/Projection-Traces--How-to-use.md

 To remove a box, you can just close its tab

 ## Display options
 In the image tab, there are display options shown on the right.
 These options will not affect any processing.
-You can check "Boxes" or "Peaks" to be displayed on the image.
+You can check "Boxes", "Center" or "Peaks" to be displayed on the image.
 You can zoom-in by pressing "Zoom in" and select the zoom in area on the image by drawing a rectangle.
 (You can zoom-in or zoom-out by mouse wheeling too).
 Also, you can select min/max intensity to see the image clearly.

+As of version 1.14.11, you can specify a rotation angle and center manually.
+This is done by specifying two reflection peaks in the diffraction.
+The image will be rotated according to the new angle.

+The `Quadrant Folded?` option determines whether the center is assumed to be the half width and height of the image if it's been quadrant folded.
+If this box is unchecked, the center will be determined automatically.
+All peaks will be reflected over this center in any drawn boxes.
+Use the `Center` checkbox to see which center is used by Projection Traces.

 ![-](../../images/PT/image_disp_opt.png)